 Why?
 Because on 5th November 1605, Guy Fawkes and a crew of his Catholic cronies allegedly plotted to blow up the Palace of Westminster during the State Opening of Parliament.
 It is said they planned to kill Protestant King James I of England and Ireland (James VI of Scotland), kidnap his daughter, Elizabeth, and install her on the throne in the hope that she would be a monarch sympathetic to the oppressed Catholics of the realm.
-Essentially, Britons light bonfires to remind ourselves not to be like Guy.
+Essentially, Britons light bonfires to remind themselves not to be like Guy.
 Read more about Guy Fawkes Night.

 Ravens at the Tower of London

-According to a decree from King Charles II, there is a requirement that a minimum of six ravens are kept at the Tower of London at all times.
+According to a decree from King Charles II, there is a requirement that a minimum of six ravens is kept at the Tower of London at all times.
 Rumour has it that this law is based on a warning the king received from a courtier, who told him that if the Tower were ever to be deserted by the ravens, the monarchy would crumble and Britain would fall.
 Read more about the ravens in the Tower of London.

 State Opening of Parliament